-Scholarship on teaching practice
+Scholarship in teaching practice

-Our community of scholars produce resources which enhance teaching at Leeds and beyond, significantly influencing the wider discipline.
+Our community of scholars produce resources that enhance teaching at Leeds and beyond, significantly influencing the wider discipline.
 Dr Michael Reynolds and Dr Andrew Mearman are Associates of the Economics Network, a collaborative cross-university association established by the Higher Education Academy to improve economics teaching and learning.

 Leeds staff engage in continuous reflection about their teaching, and these efforts have doubled in the response to the challenges of teaching and learning during the Covid pandemic.
-Here we present case studies of reflections on teaching practice, discussing issues such as module design, interactive teaching and effective use of lecture capture and other video resources.
+Here we present case studies of reflections on teaching practice, discussing issues such as module design, interactive teaching, and effective use of lecture capture and other video resources.

 - Dr Tad Gwiazdowski discusses how he has integrated climate change into an intermediate macroeconomics module

-- Dr Andrew Mearman discusses an existing module redesigned for Covid-secure teaching, focusing on how delivery was re-designed to re-align with a re-designed assessment
+- Dr Andrew Mearman discusses an existing module redesigned for Covid-secure teaching, focusing on how the delivery was re-designed to re-align with a re-designed assessment

 Leeds staff conduct research into pedagogy, exploring the following subjects: